About Naked Puts

 Selling a naked put is an investment strategy very similar to a covered call.
 It can be used to generate additional premium income, but unlike a covered call, you do not own the underlying stock.
 Over 75% of options are held until expiration and expire worthless.
 So what is a naked put?

 Using a naked put strategy, you sell put options on a stock you do not own, and earn the premium income if the option expires worthless.
-A naked put strategy is somewhat riskier than a covered call strategy, as you will be obligated to buy shares of the underlying stock at the strike price if the call is exercised before it expires.
+A naked put strategy is somewhat riskier than a covered call strategy, as you will be obligated to buy shares of the underlying stock at the strike price if the put is exercised before it expires.

 - You sell (short) a put option against a stock (1 option controls 100 shares).